vlssanonymous/uq-predgan/README.md

-# GAN for time series prediction, data assimilation and uncertainty quantification
+# GAN-based Reduced Order Model for Data Assimilation and Uncertainty Quantification

 This repository is the official implementation of:

-***GAN for time series prediction, data assimilation and uncertainty quantification*** NeurIPS submitted paper.
+***A GAN-based Reduced Order Model for Data Assimilation and Uncertainty Quantification*** ICML submitted paper.

 ## Directories:

 - **datasets**: Datasets of the spatio-temporal spread of COVID-19 in an idealized town.
-- **UQ-PredGAN**: Prediction, data assimilation and uncertainty quantification using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
+- **UQ-PredGAN**: Data assimilation and uncertainty quantification using a GAN-based Reduced Order Model.

 ## Requirements